andrekuros/B-ACE/Readme.md

 print("Environment closed.")
 ```

-The `Examples/` directory contains aditional scripts and explanations to demonstrate how to use B-ACE with some MARL frameworks.
+The `Examples/` directory contains scripts and explanations to demonstrate how to use B-ACE with some MARL frameworks.

 ## 📄 Citation